evanbowman/blind-jump-portable/README.md

 ### Controls

 On the gameboy advance, use the d-pad to move, the A button to shoot, and the B button to interact with things and to select items and options in the game's menus.
-If you hold the B button while walking, you will shoot repeatedly, and also the player will strafe.
+If you hold the A button while walking, you will shoot repeatedly, and also the player will strafe.

 Hold the right shoulder button, or the left shoulder button, to open up a quick item selector menu, or a minimap, respectively.

 <img src="imgs_for_readme/item_quick_select.gif"/>
 <img src="imgs_for_readme/quick_map.gif"/>